College soccer: Japan

 In Japan, sports introduced from overseas during the Meiji era (1868-1912) were introduced as part of education, and schools and other educational institutions had their own teams.
 Soccer is no exception, and the vestiges of this tradition continue for a long time.

-Until the establishment of the old Japan_Soccer_League, which consisted mainly of amateur adult players, after the 1964 Tokyo Olympics, the Japan national football team consisted mainly of university students and their graduates.
-The Japan League teams also did not have training academies, but instead recruited players who had played for high school(see also:Japan_High_School_Soccer_:ja:高校サッカー) or university teams.
+Until the establishment of the old Japan Soccer League, which consisted mainly of amateur adult players, after the 1964 Tokyo Olympics, the Japan national football team consisted mainly of university students and their graduates.
+The Japan League teams also did not have training academies, but instead recruited players who had played for high school (see also:Japan High School Soccer :ja:高校サッカー) or university teams.
 In other words, Japanese university soccer teams were a valuable source of supply for Japan League teams.
-Therefore, from 1993, when the professional J.League was founded and had a training organization, until 1998_FIFA_World_Cup, many of the members of the Japanese national team were university graduates.
+Therefore, from 1993, when the professional J.League was founded and had a training organization, until 1998 FIFA World Cup, many of the members of the Japanese national team were university graduates.
 (Note: When Japan made its first appearance at the 1998 World Cup in France, Hidetoshi Nakata was shown on a BBC TV program expressing his ambitions, saying, "The chances of winning are not zero percent," but host Gary Lineker flatly denied it, saying, "It's impossible".The word on the street was that an academic tournament could be won.
 The national team for the tournament included seven university graduates who had been students before the start of the J.League in 1993.
 Lineker had played in the J.League since 1993 and was well-versed in the Japanese soccer scene.)

 Many college soccer players in Japan, which has a similar "college soccer to national team" pipeline as found in the United States, have gone on to represent their national teams.
 Nine players of the Japan national football team at the 2022 FIFA World Cup have a college soccer background.

 Since 1993, the majority of the players who joined the J. League clubs came from developmental organizations and immediately after high school, rather than from the universities.
-Japan_national_under-20_football_team was also composed mainly of university soccer players for many years.
-However, the under-20_football_team that reached the final of the 1999 FIFA U-20 World Cup had only three university soccer players.
+Japan national under-20 football team was also composed mainly of university soccer players for many years.
+However, the under-20 football team that reached the final of the 1999 FIFA World Youth Championship had only three university soccer players.
 The rest were players who had already joined J.League clubs.
 After 1993, the majority of players who joined university teams were players who were not scouted by J.League clubs.
-However, there were still cases where players were selected to the Japan_national_under-20_football_team or scouted by J.League clubs after developing their skills in university soccer teams, Universities remained the source of players.
+However, there were still cases where players were selected to the Japan national under-20 football team or scouted by J.League clubs after developing their skills in university soccer teams, Universities remained the source of players.